“I haven’t been everywhere, but it’s on my list” (Susan Sontag)

 “Everywhere is walking distance, if you have the time” (Stephen Wright)

-I still consider myself a traveller and then a photographer.
-I enjoy simply spending time at a beautiful location, among the local people.
+I still consider myself a traveller and then a photographer although that might be changing… I enjoy simply spending time at a beautiful location, amongst the local people.
 I believe that there are many different ways of experiencing a place and photography is one of them.
-Every time I travel, in every single moment, I look for possible pictures opportunities.
+Every time I travel, in every single moment, I look for possible picture opportunities.
 This passion to photograph the world makes me focus on details that I was not aware of before.